anytizer/note-taker/README.md

 You will edit the notes in the note application itself.
 Then, You will submit the finalized notes to this note taker in order to transfer them to computer.

-However, a basic edit is a work in progress.
+However, a basic editor is a work in progress.

 __Is note taker safe?__
 No. Data saved are stored as plain text notes.